howardmann/Tutorials/README.md

   - How to use Nokogiri Ruby gem to scrape website information and render on Rails
 - **Rails authentication bcrypt**:
   - How to build Rails user and password authentication from scratch with bcrypt Ruby gem
+- **React views**:
+  - How to build a simple Comment box with live loading with React Components